Docusland/Docusland/README.md

 ### Hi there 👋

 Currently teaching many courses as independent for differente schools located in Rennes.

+All my repos are MIT licensed.
+As I create many courses, it may occur that I forgot to mention the license file.

+If so, do not hesitate to clone to repo !

 My repositories are mainly meant for students.
 Please enjoy.
 I am always open to new discussions so please contact me if needed !